glaugier/TGLlauncher/README.md

  + Implement offset for replicates
  + Option for only generating the .in files
   + More CLI arguments
    + Non-verbose mode
    + Handle custom path to exectutable
- + Implement proper multithreading
-  + Custom number of CPUs
+   + Custom number of simultaneous CPUs
-  + Auto-detect the number of CPUs on the machine